Friday night death slot: Exceptions

 The CW show Supernatural was moved to Friday for its sixth and seventh seasons, allegedly to test its true drawing power compared to the station's glitzier drama shows.
-Many fans, knowing about the 'death slot', feared that this meant it was on its way to being cancelled, but it actually increased in viewership.
+Many fans, knowing about the 'death slot', feared that this meant it was on its way to being cancelled, but it increased in viewership.
 This led to the network moving it back into mid-week scheduling, eventually back to its original WB slot, Tuesdays.
 In 2015, midseason, the show was moved to Wednesday evenings, where it had also aired.
-For a majority of the show's run, the program was scheduled on Thursdays, Mondays being the only weekday it was not aired on, and it has maintained its audience in all time slots.
-The network's own iterations of Whose Line Is it Anyway? and Penn & Teller: Fool Us have survived the Friday slot for multiple years.
+For a majority of the show's run, the program was scheduled on Thursdays, Mondays being the only weekday it was not aired on, and it maintained its audience in all time slots.
+The network's own iterations of Whose Line Is It Anyway? and Penn & Teller: Fool Us have survived the Friday slot for multiple years.

-Cable networks Disney Channel and Cartoon Network have long been successful with Friday nights with children's program blocks.
+Cable networks Disney Channel and Cartoon Network have long been successful on Friday nights with children's program blocks.
 Cartoon Network's original programming success on this night began in 1999 with the launch of Cartoon Cartoon Fridays (later known as simply Fridays), a two-hour block of original animated series during primetime that included series such as Dexter's Laboratory, The Powerpuff Girls, Cow & Chicken, Johnny Bravo, Samurai Jack, Foster's Home for Imaginary Friends, and Camp Lazlo.
 After the block was discontinued in 2007, Cartoon Network shifted its programming towards more action-oriented series such as Star Wars: The Clone Wars and Ben 10 in the Friday primetime slot.
 Disney Channel did not begin airing original programming on Friday evenings until 2001; premieres of its made-for-cable films moved to that night from Saturdays that year.
-This was followed by its original series in 2007 (which had aired during the two hours preceding the designated "death slot" period); since then, Disney Channel has been successful with its original programming on that night (which have included popular series such as Hannah Montana, Wizards of Waverly Place, Jessie, Girl Meets World and The Suite Life on Deck – the latter of which was the number one series among children between the ages of 6 and 12 years in 2008).
-Its original movies have also generally performed well on Friday nights; in particular, the August 17, 2007 premiere of High School Musical 2 was the channel's highest-rated made-for-cable film to date, and holds the Nielsen record for the highest-rated made-for-cable movie premiere and the highest-rated non-sports program in the history of basic cable, watched by 17.2 million viewers.
+This was followed by its original series in 2007 (which had aired during the two hours preceding the designated "death slot" period); since then, Disney Channel has been successful with its original programming on that night (which have included popular series such as Hannah Montana, Wizards of Waverly Place, Jessie, Girl Meets World, and The Suite Life on Deck – the latter of which was the number one series among children between ages 6 and 12 in 2008).
+Its original movies have also generally performed well on Friday nights; in particular, the August 17, 2007, premiere of High School Musical 2 was the channel's highest-rated made-for-cable film to date and holds the Nielsen record for the highest-rated made-for-cable movie premiere and the highest-rated non-sports program in the history of basic cable, watched by 17.2 million viewers.